enkidevs/curriculum/Web/HTML/media/audio.md

 <audio controls>
   <source src="some_song.mp3"
     type="audio/mpeg">
-You're seeing this msg because your browser does not support the
+     You're seeing this because
+     your browser does not support
-<audio> element.
+     the <audio> element.
 </audio>
 ```